nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 ## Practice: English Idioms

 Create a new Python file and paste the following code into it.
-At the end write a `for` loop to produce the output below.
+At the end write a `for in` loop to produce the output below.

 ```py
 idioms = {